 No. Well although dry shampoo can be a saviour in a multitude of hair emergencies, it can't be used on a multitude of hair texture.
 Since it has to be brushed out very thoroughly, it is not suitable for very coarse very curly hair.
 Also, a slight powdery residue tends to get left behind, so women with dark hair should choose a dry shampoo specifically for brunettes, to avoid awkward moments.

 So in conclusion, dry shampoo is useful for getting out of a follicular tight spot but should never be considered a replacement for regular shampooing.
 Most importantly do get a reputable brand if one really need to use it.
-Click on the link below for our choice of dry shampoo at iherbs and get additional 10% off .
+Head over to iHerbs for our choice of dry shampoos and immediately enjoy additional 10% discount.